ismailabashidze/hampa_mother/src/pages/[lang]/images.md

 **Location:** `src/assets/hero-01.png`
 **Usage:** Main hero image in the HomeCTA component **Dimensions:** 990×650 pixels
-**Description:** This image should showcase the HamPay-e Madar platform interface with a mother and child, demonstrating the AI assistant and educational content.
+**Description:** This image should showcase the MamaTogether platform interface with a mother and child, demonstrating the AI assistant and educational content.
 The image should convey a sense of support, guidance, and modern technology.
 It should feature warm, inviting colors and show the platform's user-friendly interface with elements like chat bubbles, educational cards, and progress tracking features.

 ## Features Section